 Technological Innovation is now the single most important driver of competitive advantage for firms in many industries.
 It is evident that the business world is rapidly evolving and subject matter experts have dubbed this change the “Fourth Industrial Revolution”.
 Previous waves of the Industrial Revolution were propelled by Technological Innovations that changed the way individuals and businesses improved production, operations and distribution.

 Beginning in the mid-1700s, The First Industrial Revolution gave rise to technological innovations which changed how goods were produced.
-The introduction of steam-powered machines and engines for transportation, products (like clothing), which had been previously made by hand, began to be produced in larger volumes giving rise to Mass Production and rail transport.
+With the introduction of steam-powered machines and engines for transportation, products (like clothing), which had been previously made by hand, began to be produced in larger volumes giving rise to Mass Production and rail transport.

 The Second Industrial Revolution which historians believe spanned from between 1870–1914 was another great leap forward in modern technology.
 We saw the rise of new innovations in steel production, petroleum and electricity.
-This led to the introduction of public automobiles and aeroplanes and it changed the way people worked and conducted business.
+This led to the introduction of public automobiles and airplanes and it changed the way people worked and conducted business.

 The third Industrial Revolution which started in the 1980s gave rise to the digital revolution which introduced information and communications technologies (ICT) such as personal computers and the World Wide Web.